 Alyssa Fisher, Assistant Program Director, Beverly Day Services

-We also changed the schedule, with the majority of the planning responsibilities being done by the individuals rather than the staff.
+A majority of the planning responsibilities are assembled by the Upward individuals rather than the staff.
 Vikki Kusumoto, the Upward Skills Instructor, is more of a mentor or facilitator than an instructor.
-She gives the Upward Program participants the room to explore what they want to learn about and supports them in achieving their goals.
+Vikki gives Upward Program participants the room to explore what they want to learn about and supports them in achieving their goals.

-Everyone has been surprised by how quickly the Upward program has grown.
+The Upward Program is growing rapidly.
 Communitas is exploring ways to expand Upward in order to continue to support this under-served population.
-The Burlington day program will be opening an Upward program when they move to their new location in January.
+The Woburn day program will be opening an Upward program when they move to their new location in January.